 The University of Arizona College of Veterinary Medicine offers an innovative three-year DVM program that develops the industry's future leaders through hands-on, evidence-based training.
 Learn from real-world experiences that foster critical thinking, turn students into natural problem-solvers and enable graduates to be day-one ready.

 Our Doctor of Veterinary Medicine curriculum is non-traditional but grounded.
 The three-year nine-semester continuous curriculum engages students in hands-on, experiential learning to develop the profession's future leaders.
 Six pre-clinical semesters prepare students with the knowledge needed for success, followed by three clinical semesters that challenge students to solve problems in real-world situations.
 Collectively, the curriculum trains students to join the profession with multidisciplinary professional skills plus strategies for personal wellness and lifelong learning.

-The classroom is anything but typical here.
-Core classes concentrate on an organ-system format and designed for students to gain the competencies required to practice veterinary medicine.
+Our classroom is anything but typical.
+Core classes concentrate on an organ-system format so students gain the competencies to practice veterinary medicine.
 The program goes far beyond the lecture-and-test model.
 Student-centered, team-based training prepares students for hands-on activities in clinical settings, acquiring the professional and problem-solving skills needed for success.

 Our Clinical Year